-A Kentucky (KY) quitclaim deed in is a document that transfers interest in a piece of property from one person (the grantor) to another person (the grantee).
-It transfers ownership (e.g., between family members or in the case of a divorce) and stops previous owners (if applicable) from claiming interest on the property at a later date.
+A Kentucky quitclaim deed is a document that transfers interest in a piece of property from one person (the grantor) to another person (the grantee).
+You can use it to transfer ownership between family members, such as when adding or removing a spouse in the case of a divorce.

 Signing Requirements: Kentucky Revised Statutes § 382.130: The grantor must sign in the presence of two witnesses or a notary public/county clerk.

 Transfer Tax: Yes.
 Under Kentucky Revised Statutes § 142.050, there is a real estate transfer tax on the amount paid (if any) computed at $.50 for each $500 value unless exempt.

 Below is an example of what a Kentucky quitclaim deed looks like.